V4n1X/TrovoViewerCounter/README.md

 - Shift + Rightclick in the empty space where you have placed the script
 - Open Powershell here
 - Then type or copy: `python .\TrovoViewerCounter.py`
-5. New file is created and auto updated every 2 seconds in the same location as the script is placed!
+5. New file `TrovoViewerCount.txt` is created and auto updated every 2 seconds in the same location as the script is placed!
 6. Open as every other text file in OBS or your streaming software.

 ## Bugs